On Model Identification and Out-of-Sample Prediction of Principal Component Regression: Applications to Synthetic

-\underline{\bf Out-of-sample prediction.} By and large, this literature has focused on model identification.
+By and large, this literature has focused on model identification.
 Accordingly, the algorithms in the works above are ill-equipped to produce reliable predictions given corrupted and partially observed out-of-sample covariates.
-Therefore, even if the true model $\bbeta^*$ is known, it is unclear how prior results can be extended to establish generalization error bounds.
-This work shows PCR naturally handles these cases.
+Therefore, even if the true model parameter $\bbeta^*$ is known, it is unclear how prior results can be extended to establish generalization error bounds.
+This work shows PCR can be easily adapted to handle these cases.